Random Facts About ARM, x86, RISC-V, AVR and MIPS Microprocessors

 As I have tried to find answers to these kinds of questions I have dug up a lot of random facts that are not easily organized while they are still interesting to know about.

 If you have programmed x86 assembly or say some classic 6502 then you are used to making comparisons or arithmetic operations which update the status flags such as the Zero

 N and Overflow

-Then you use some kind of jump instruction which looks at one of these status flags to make a conditional jump to some other part of the code.
-Here is an example in x86 code:
+Then you use some kind of jump instruction which looks at one of these status flags to make a conditional jump to another part of the code.
+Here is an example written in x86 code: